dthx2710/Dolicon-Blue-Archive/src/pages/student/asuna.md

 atkType: Mystic
 defType: Light Armour
 combatEnvironment:
-  desert: Bad
+  outdoor: C
-  indoor: Good
+  indoor: A
-  outdoor: Good
+  urban: A
 exSkill:
   exCost: 2
   exText: Increases evasion by 43.4% and attack speed by 30.2% (30 sec).